-As students move through the course they will also learn vital kitchen knife skills, food tasting and seasoning, various culinary techniques, and culinary vocabulary.
+As participants move through the course they also learn vital kitchen knife skills, food tasting and seasoning, various culinary techniques, and culinary vocabulary.

-From seed to table, children gain an appreciation for food in a convivial setting, while discovering different cultures and building important cooking skills, all while having fun with their friends!
+From seed to table, students gain an appreciation for food in a convivial setting, while discovering different cultures and building important cooking skills, all while having a fun and delicious experience!

 Here’s what cooking class parents had to say about their child’s experience:

 “My daughter is a very picky eater but your class has really opened her eyes to how tasty a variety of food can be.
 She is so proud to share what she has prepared with the family when she gets home and is eager to explain what she did.
 We would put your recipes into our dinner rotation immediately!!” – Mary, parent of a Butter Beans chef